Friday, March 31, 2023

 Before meeting my wife I had been invited to both Italian and Ukrainian weddings as well as many private dinners for their unique foods.
 Food is one of the celebratory features of weddings.
 When I married into an Italian family got to appreciate finer points.

 My mother did learn to cook pasta, but really you need someone who lives as Italian to appreciate the many options.
-Joining an Italian family can label you a mangia cake, which simply means cake eater which was an impression Italians once had to English eaters.
+Joining an Italian family can label you a mangia cake, which simply means cake eater which was an impression Italians once had of English eaters.
 There are many variations on what we know as spaghetti such as linguine.
 A variation I discovered was Rotini with its spirals that retained more sauce.
 One new treat for me was gnocchi which are ricotta cheese filled pasta pockets.
 Then there is lasagna that is eaten in layers of meat, pasta and cheese which also has variations that have gained popularity.
 Another layered item and now my favorite is eggplant parmesan and learned later the eggpant had been brought to Sicily by Arabs.
 A key element to Italian eating is the sauce.
 Apparently Italians were the first Europeans to accept tomatoes as not being poisonous.
 I watched my mother in law, wife and especially Nanny put hours of effort to making the taste just right.
 Another Italian vegetable not heard of before was Zuchini and opened me up to zuchini relish which is preferable to standard relish.

 Italians certainly didn't neglect desserts.
 Spumoni has to be added to my list of favorite ice creams as well as the more popular Neapolitan flavor.
 At a pizza restaurant in Etobicoke, Pepi's, the owner encouraged me to try casata which has inspired me to combine cake and ice cream.
 Cannoli pastries are another favorite preferring the Sicilian variation.